arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 * There are no exceptions — neither Java-like or Swift-like.
 * There is a `panic!` macros — but there are no ways to recover.
-* There is a `Result` type with a number of helper functions on top.
+* There is a `Result` type with a number of helper functions on top with [plans](https://www.ncameron.org/blog/rust-in-2022/) to make it less verbose.

 ```rust
 panic!("at the Disco")